 In order to optimize your translated company site, consider these Smarling-approved tips:

-Do not limit your company to mere industry terms!
-Conduct research to find out what words your target audience tends to search for and include them on your home page and throughout your site.
+Conduct keyword research to find out what words your target audience tends to search for and include them on your home page and throughout your site.

-Pro tip: Make sure your keywords appear early in your content!
-If you are already a Smarling customer, be sure to translate your Style Guide & Glossary.
+Pro tip: Make sure your keywords appear early in your content.
+If you are already a Smartling customer, be sure to translate your Style Guide & Glossary.
 This will pull in all your pre-approved branded content and preferences.

 You may need to change and replace a section of content on a specifically translated site for the best possible results.

 A stale site is a wasted opportunity.
-Churn out the content by letting employees share projects, hire bloggers to capture your evolution (hi!), tie your site to your social channels and get regular visitors to your site by enticing them with promotions, webinars and free services.
+Load fresh content, tie your site to your social channels, and get website traffic through promotions, webinars, and free services.

-We always want to steer our audience in the direction of taking action.
-Encouraging visitors to subscribe to your newsletter, learn more to get them around your site, comment on a blog, share a thought piece to LinkedIn, follow on Twitter- it all adds up.
-Always tell your audience where to go next (and, obviously, have a strategy in place for this intended journey).
+You always want to steer your audience to take action on your website.
+Encouraging visitors to book a meeting, begin a free trial, subscribe to your newsletters, look around different pages, comment on a blog, share a thought piece to LinkedIn, follow on Twitter, etc. Always tell your audience where to go next and have a strategy in place for this intended journey.

 We can’t forget about translation quality

-If a prospective customer decides to Google your company to learn more about your services and sees glaring grammatical and linguistic errors, you are likely to lose their trust and their business.
+If a prospective customer decides to search for your company to learn more about your services and sees glaring grammatical and linguistic errors, you are likely to lose their trust and their business.